steveshogren/10-minute-vim-exercises/book_sample_delimited_edits.md

 and the text object as well.
 The `i` scope will only include the contents inside the text objects.

+Note that there are caveats for white space surrounding words and parentheses/braces/etc. when using the `a` scope.
+The object will include the whitespace after the object and will include the whitespace before the object if either; there was no whitespace after the object, or the cursor was in the whitespace before the object prior to the operation.
+Note that using the closing parentheses/braces/etc. will exclude the white space, but the opening one will include it.
+Excluding the whitespace surrounding quotes can be achieved using the `i` scope with a 2 count (i.e. `d2i'`).

 The text objects are restricted to common text objects. `` ( ) [ ] < > { } " ' ` w p s t `` are all valid.

 | Command | Meaning                                                       |